AndrewJop/AcademicShowcaseProject/README.md

 By Andrew Jop & Chris LaDuke
 ## Overview

-This README provides an overview of how Tarjan's bridge detection algorithm is implemented and extended with a storm simulation to determine the number of homes affected after a storm.
+This README provides an overview of how Tarjan's bridge detection algorithm is implemented on graph data(.tmg file extension) and extended with a storm simulation to determine the number of homes affected after a storm.

 ## Tarjan's Bridge Detection Algorithm